Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 The following rules are proposed for future UKWA rounds to be considered valid.

-> 1.1 The // operator represents [floor division](https://www.designgurus.io/answers/detail/what-is-floor-division), which only ever rounds down - e.g. 20 // 4 = 5, and 23 // 4 = 5.
+> **Windsurfing**
 >
-> 2.1 Windsurfing rounds will count towards the UKWA windsurfing ranking, if both of the following conditions are met:
+> Windsurfing rounds will count towards the UKWA windsurfing rankings, if the following conditions are met.
 >
-> - 2.1.1 There are at least 4 UKWA windsurfers who finish, referred to as the number of finishers (N<sub>F</sub>).
+> 1.1 There are at least 4 UKWA windsurfers who finish the round, referred to as finishers in 2.1 and 2.2.
-> - 2.1.2 The required number of finishers (N<sub>R</sub>) have a 2-run average of 28 knots (or higher), where N<sub>R</sub> = N<sub>F</sub> // 4.
+> 2.1 Circa 25% of the finishers must have a 2-run average of 28 knots or higher.
+> 2.2 Should the criteria of 2.1 be missed by a very narrow margin, then circa 50% of the finishers will be considered.
+>     2.2.1.
+Circa 50% of the finishers must have a 2-run average of 26 knots or higher, so long as 2.2.2 is also satisfied.
+>     2.2.2 The criteria of 2.1 cannot be missed due to more than one competitor, and by no more than half a knot.
+> 3.1 A minimum of one completed UKWA round is required to ratify the event.
 >
-> 2.2 Windsurfing rounds will also count towards the UKWA windsurfing ranking, if all of the following conditions are met:
+> **Wingfoiling**
 >
-> - 2.2.1 There are at least 4 UKWA windsurfers who finish, referred to as the number of finishers (N<sub>F</sub>).
-> - 2.2.2 The 28 knots criteria is only missed because of one competitor, and they have a 2-run average of 27.5 knots (or higher).
-> - 2.2.3 The required number of finishers (N<sub>R</sub>) have a 2-run average of 26 knots (or higher), where N<sub>R</sub> = N<sub>F</sub> // 2.
+> Rules 1.1 - 3.1 will also apply to the UKWA wingfoiling rankings, but using 25 knots and 23 knots as the criteria for 2.1 and 2.2.1.
 >
-> 3.1 Wingfoiling rounds will count towards the UKWA wingfoiling ranking, if both of the following conditions are met:
+> **Percentages**
 >
-> - 3.1.1 There are at least 4 UKWA wingfoilers who finish, referred to as the number of finishers (N<sub>F</sub>).
->- 3.1.2 The required number of finishers (N<sub>R</sub>) have a 2-run average of 25 knots (or higher), where N<sub>R</sub> = N<sub>F</sub> // 4.
+> Rules 2.1 and 2.2.1 refer to percentages, but the actual calculation will be based upon [floor division](https://www.designgurus.io/answers/detail/what-is-floor-division), only ever rounding down.
 >
-> 3.2 Wingfoiling rounds will also count towards the UKWA wingfoiling ranking, if all of the following conditions are met:
+> circa 25%: 20 finishers // 4 = 5 and 23 finishers // 4 = 5
+> circa 50%: 20 finishers // 2 = 10 but 23 finishers // 2 = 11
 >
-> - 3.2.1 There are at least 4 UKWA wingfoilers who finish, referred to as the number of finishers (N<sub>F</sub>).
->- 3.2.2 The 25 knots criteria is only missed because of one competitor, and they have a 2-run average of 24.5 knots (or higher).
-> - 3.2.3 The required number of finishers (N<sub>R</sub>) have a 2-run average of 23 knots (or higher), where N<sub>R</sub> = N<sub>F</sub> // 2.
->
-> 4.1 A minimum of one completed UKWA round is required to ratify the event.

-The 28 knots + 26 knots requirements (2.1 and 2.2) and 25 knots + 23 knots requirements (3.1 and 3.2) have been written individually.
-The overriding goal has been to write the rules to be consistent, unambiguous, and easy to apply.
-There are several alternative ways to convey the same rules, including the use of reference tables.
+> Floor division leans towards a greater number of fair counting rounds, instead of strictly enforcing the 25% and 50% criteria.